uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-The ``Airports`` page shows a list of airports members of the current trust group indicate as the airport nearest to them.
+The ``Airports`` page (:ref:`userTGAirportsList`) shows a list of airports members of the current trust group indicate as the airport nearest to them.

 .. _userTGAirportsList: